 - Annual publications

-International scheduled passenger traffic in February 2016 was 2.927 million compared to 2.652 million in February 2015 – an increase of 10.4 per cent (Note there is one extra day this February due to the leap year).
+International scheduled passenger traffic in October 2017 was 3.370 million compared to 3.226 million in October 2016 – an increase of 4.5 per cent.
 The most recent annual month on month decrease in traffic was recorded in March 2011 (-1.6 per cent).

-Total seats made available on international scheduled operations to/from Australia during February 2016 were 3.824 million – an increase of 11.4 per cent compared to February 2015 (one extra day this February due to the leap year).
-The overall seat utilisation percentage (including China Airlines, Emirates, Philippine Airlines and Qantas passengers travelling through Australian ports) decreased from 81.0 per cent in February 2015 to 80.3 per cent in February 2016.
+Total seats made available on international scheduled operations to/from Australia during October 2017 were 4.368 million – an increase of 3.7 per cent compared to October 2016.
+The overall seat utilisation percentage (including AirAsia X, China Airlines, Emirates, Philippine Airlines, Qantas and Singapore Airlines passengers travelling through Australian ports) increased from 79.1 per cent in October 2016 to 79.7 per cent in October 2017.